neondatabase/website/content/docs/reference/neon-cli.md

 neonctl auth
 ```

 The `auth` command launches a browser window where you can authorize the Neon CLI to access your Neon account.
+Running a Neon CLI command without authenticating with [neonctl auth](/docs/reference/cli-auth) automatically launches the browser authentication process.

 Alternatively, you can authenticate a connection with a Neon API key using the `--api-key` option when running a Neon CLI command.
 For example, an API key is used with the following `neonctl projects list` command: